exalt/exalt/packages/core/README.md

 Exalt provides a tagged template function for creating templates.
 This is similar to JSX but its entirely native to the web.
 You can write standard HTML inside them and use JavaScript expressions through placeholders indicated by curly braces prefixed with a dollar sign.

-The `html` function provides an easier way to bind events to elements and pass data to components, You can pass any data you want as an attribute and it will process it for you.
+The `html` function provides an easier way to bind events to elements and pass data to components, You can pass any data you want as an attribute and exalt will process it for you.
 Events are functions bound to attributes with the "on" prefix, these can be any native dom events or custom events.

 **Example:**